 A Massacre in Memphis

-May 1, 1866: A group of Irish police accosted black Union soldiers on a street corner in Memphis, Tennessee.
-The soldiers resisted being bullied.
-When a policeman shoved and struck one soldier, he exchanged heated words with the deputy.
+May 1, 1866: A small group of Irish police accosted black Union soldiers on a street corner in Memphis, Tennessee.
+Heated words, shoving, and blows followed.
 The soldiers outnumbered the police, who moved off, hurling epithets behind them.
-One soldier fired his pistol up at the sky, a rebuke to the curses heaped upon them.
-The police whirled around and fired at the soldiers.
-One policeman shot himself accidently, a mortal wound that bled out.
+One black soldier fired his pistol up at the sky, a rebuke to the curses heaped upon him.
+The police whirled around and began shooting at the soldiers.
+One policeman shot himself accidentally, a mortal wound that bled out.
 Within hours, rumors circulated the city that African-American soldiers had killed a police officer, and Irish city officials led a mob against black neighborhoods to avenge the alleged murder.

-A Massacre in Memphis was co-produced by a Rhodes College student team of researchers, writers, directors, editors, and actors.
+This film was made with a Rhodes College student team of researchers, writers, directors, editors, and reenactors.
 Students, black and white alike, grappled with the implications of racialized violence and brought to life the stories left in its wake.
 For a detailed list of talent who worked on this film, please see our About Us page and scroll down to the Memphis Massacre section.

 Awards and Screenings

 Southern Shorts Film Festival.
 Memphis Massacre scored in top 3 documentary category.
 Screened at the festival on October 13, 2018, in Atlanta, GA.
 Also earned awards in cinematography (Eric Brice Swartz & Phoebe Driscoll), directing (Dee Garceau), screenwriting (Dee Garceau, Bonnie Whitehouse), music (Steve Selvidge), editing (Ward Archer, Phoebe Driscoll, Ethan Williford, Chassidy Wallace, Katherine Hawkins), and set design.